 Yes, having social anxiety can suck.
 But there can be some benefits of living with this condition, as unlikely as that may seem to those who have it.
 These unexpected benefits can extend beyond the obvious: that we experience anxiety to protect us from real or perceived harm, and include certain personality traits and habits that are generally thought of as positive or beneficial.

-After doing some research and thinking about my own experience living with social anxiety, I’ve come up with the following list of unexpected benefits of having this mental health condition.
+After doing some research and thinking about my own experience living with social anxiety, I’ve come up with the following list.

 1. We are deep thinkers and problem solvers